Definition of Non-discount Method of Capital Budgeting

-As you can see in the examples, payback only answers one question: How long before the cash invested is returned?
-Payback does not address which investment is more profitable.
-Payback not only ignored the time value of money, it ignored all of the cash received after the payback period.
+The payback method answers only one question: How long before the cash invested is returned?
+The payback method does not address which investment is more profitable.
+Note from our examples that the payback method not only ignores the time value of money, it ignores all of the cash received after the payback period.

-To overcome the shortcomings of payback, accounting rate of return, and return on investment, capital budgeting should include techniques that consider the time value of money.
-Two of these methods include (1) the net present value method, and (2) the internal rate of return calculation.
-Under these techniques, the future cash flows are discounted.
-This means that each dollar in the distant future will be less valuable than each dollar in the near future, and both of these will have less value than each dollar invested in the present.
+[To overcome the above shortcomings, capital budgeting should include calculations that recognize the time value of money.
+These include (1) the net present value, and (2) the internal rate of return.
+These calculations involve discounting the future cash flows since a dollar in the distant future will be less valuable than a dollar in the near future, and both of those dollars have less value than a dollar today.]